 Food safety has always been critical to the restaurant industry - but if you were smart about it, nobody ever thought about it.
 Now, everyone is thinking about it.
 And we all need to be extremely smart to keep our employees, our guests and members of our communities safe, healthy and confident enough to keep coming through our doors.
 That means taking storage, preparation, contamination and sanitary packaging practices that much more seriously.
 Now is the time to refresh and reinforce your skills to ensure their health and comfort – and 3M is here to help.

 You know how important it is to maintain high standards for food safety and quality in your kitchen – but when was the last time you refreshed your skills?
-3M Academy will soon present two new courses designed to bring your food safety knowledge up to date.
+3M Academy provides two new courses designed to bring your food safety knowledge up to date.

 Food service professionals must take food and workplace safety seriously.
 Creating a clean, safe workplace environment is a never-ending job, but it doesn’t have to be complicated.
 With the right safety and sanitation procedures and systems, you can ensure that your guests are never at risk.
 This training module includes lessons like proper storage to keep foods safe from contamination, preparing foods to minimize the change of contamination and creating a workplace that is safe for all food handlers.